kean/Nuke/README.md

 > `ImageCache` takes  `animatedImageData` into account when computing the cost of cached items. `ImagePipeline` doesn't apply processors to the images with animated data.

-There is no built-in way to render those images, there are though two integrations available: [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin) and [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) which are both fast and efficient.
+There is no built-in way to render those images, but there are two integrations available: [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin) and [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) which are both fast and efficient.

-**Note:** `GIF` is not the most efficient format for transferring and displaying animated images.
+> `GIF` is not the most efficient format for transferring and displaying animated images.
 The current best practice is to [use short videos instead of GIFs](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/) (e.g. `MP4`, `WebM`).
-There is a PoC available in the demo project which uses Nuke to load, cache and dispay an `MP4` video.
+There is a PoC available in the demo project which uses Nuke to load, cache and display an `MP4` video.

 #### WebP